 Words: 971

-Phenotypic plasticity has become a fervently studied topic in ecology and evolutionary biology recently; it is “is the capacity for an individual genotype to produce different phenotypes in response to environmental variation” (Ghalambor et al. 2015).
-It is particularly amiable to eco-evo research because investigating phenotypic plasticity necessarily includes interactions with the environment and can often provide explanations of evolutionary processes.
-There can be many underlying mechanisms that influence phenotypic plasticity, and these mechanisms can be related as well, such as gene expression and DNA methylation.
-DNA methylation falls under the umbrella of Epigenetic mechanisms and can be a process that underlies gene expression patterns.
+Phenotypic plasticity has become a fervently studied topic in ecology and evolution; and it “is the capacity for an individual genotype to produce different phenotypes in response to environmental variation” (Ghalambor et al. 2015).
+It is particularly amiable to eco-evo research because investigating phenotypic plasticity necessarily includes interactions with the environment and provide explanations of evolutionary processes.
+There are mechanisms, such as gene expression and DNA methylation that influence phenotypic plasticity.
+DNA methylation falls under the umbrella of epigenetic mechanisms and can be a process that underlies gene expression patterns.
 Importantly, phenotypic plasticity can play a role in an organism’s response to a new environment or changing conditions; this is a critical area of research in terms of climate change, other human-caused disturbances, and conservation.

-Phenotypic plasticity is likely prevalent in most organisms, however it can be hard to study without discrete phenotypes, which are often lacking in questions that pertain to stress responses, like those due to projected climate change conditions.
+Phenotypic plasticity is prevalent in most organisms, however it can be hard to study without discrete phenotypes, which are often lacking in questions that pertain to stress responses, like those due to climate change.
 These traits may be polygenic, which might also increase the potential for plasticity.
 Gene expression data, via techniques such as RNA-Seq, is one of the main ways to investigate phenotypic plasticity, especially when there is no clear phenotype measurement that a researcher can quantify.
 For example, the expression patterns between guppies living with or without predators (Ghalambor et al. 2015), can be a greater indicator of differences between those populations if there is no measurable trait known to be different or variable between them.
-The use of PC axis can separate out patterns with eigenvectors instead of discrete phenotypes (Fig. 1 Ghalambor et al. 2015).
+The use of PC axis separate out patterns with eigenvectors instead of discrete phenotypes (Fig. 1 Ghalambor et al. 2015).
 However, if one has prior knowledge of a plastic trait, investigating associations between the trait and potential drivers of plasticity, such as DNA methylation, can add more power to ones’ conclusions.
 Ryu et al. (2018), studied differentially methylated genes and their correlation with measures of aerobic scope (Fig. 2 Ryu et al. (2018) in coral reef fish raised over multiple generations with varying ocean warming treatments.
 Even further associations can be made if a researcher finds an association between gene expression, differential methylation, and a phenotype of ecological interest.
-Liew et al. (2018) did this for the coral S. pistillata, where they found a positive correlation between gene expression level and DNA methylation, and additionally found a relationship between increased methylation and cell size in corals subjected to decreasing seawater pH.
+Liew et al. (2018) did this for the coral S. pistillata, where they found a positive correlation between gene expression and DNA methylation, and a relationship between increased methylation and cell size in corals subjected to decreasing seawater pH.